Hepatitis C Symptoms

-	The Hepatitis C virus is usually spread when the blood from an infected person enters the body of someone that isn’t infected.
+The Hepatitis C virus is usually spread when the blood from an infected person enters the body of someone who isn’t infected.
 Nowadays, most people are infected with Hepatitis C through sharing needles or other equipment to prepare or inject drugs.
-However, before 1992, Hepatitis C was also commonly spread through blood transfusions and organ transplants as screening for the virus had not yet been implemented.
+However, before 1992, Hepatitis C was also commonly spread through blood transfusions and organ transplants, as screening for the virus had not yet been implemented.

 It is simply impossible for you to diagnose Hepatitis C by yourself.
 Since most patients infected with the Hepatitis C virus have no signs or symptoms, it would be nearly impossible to know if you have the virus.
 If you notice symptoms or if you’re at risk for Hepatitis C, speak to your doctor.